 Versaloc and Versasmooth Block – This product has a wide range of DIY Retaining Wall materials available for you to build your own retaining wall.
 It is cheaper and easier than using cement or concrete sleepers and is a home handyman product.The block system is economical, has a choice of colours and comes with caps, half blocks and corner blocks.
 The Versaloc (grey) or Versasmooth (coloured) block system has reinvented the retaining wall industry.

 Concrete Sleepers – This material is both sturdy and insect-proof, with resistance to rotting, warping, splintering, and splitting, making it perfect for vertical boundary or retainer walls and garden edges.

-Using APC Products For Your Retaining Wall
+Using APC Products

 As varied as the number of available products are the many ways you can use them to build your retaining walls.